-Applicants should have a Bachelors Degree with at least Honours 2/1 in any of the fields of study relevant to social policy.
+Applicants should hold a Bachelors Degree with at least Honours 2/1 in any of the fields of study relevant to social policy.
 The successful candidate will be enrolled in a relevant School of the University but will undertake research at the Centre.
 Prospective applicants must contact the School in which they wish to enrol.
-Application packages are available from the SPRC Publications and Information Officer, Social Policy and Research Centre, UNSW.
-Tel (02) 385 3833.
-Applications close late October.
+Application packages are available from the Administrator, Social Policy Research Centre, UNSW, Tel (02) 9385 3833.
+Applications close late November.

-The State Librarian's Metcalfe Scholarship at UNSW (L,R,C)
+The State Librarian's Metcalfe Scholarship at UNSW (L.R.C)

-• At least \$2,000
+At least \$2,000

-The scholarship is open to suitably qualified librarian's to undertake a Masters degree in the areas of librarianship, marketing or technology.
+The scholarship is open to suitably qualified applicants to undertake a Masters or PhD in the areas of librarianship, marketing or technology.
 Selection will be based on academic merit, the outline for the proposed area of study and demonstrated interest in librarianship.
 Applications normally close 30 November.

-The Sugar Research and Development Corporation (SRDC) Postgraduate Scholarships (L,R)
+The Sugar Research and Development Corporation (SRDC) Postgraduate Scholarships (L.R)